 Polylactic Acid (a.k.a.
 PLA, Polylactide) is a thermoplastic aliphatic polyester.
 It is different than most thermoplastic in that it is a bioplastic, which means it is derived from a number of renewed biomass like starch and sugar cane via bacterial lactic fermentation.
 It is semi crystalline or amorphous, rigid, resilient and ultraviolet light resistant material, with similar characteristics to common petrochemical industry plastics such as polyethylene, polypropylene and polystyrene.
 Polylactic acid is used in plastic films, bottles and biodegradable medical devices.
 It figures among the most consumed bioplastics worldwide.

-Intratec offers professional, easy-to-understand reports examining Polylactic Acid production.
+Intratec offers professional, easy-to-understand reports examining Polylactic Acid production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).